mourjo/blog/_posts/2025-02-23-learning-in-sprints.md

 # Learning in Sprints
 Combining the classroom method of education with the missing intuition and applicability, since 2023, I have been following a method for learning new things - I define **learning in sprints** by:
-- **Time-boundedness**: A time-cap on what I learn -- either imposed externally (like a call for papers) or a internally by myself (like [this side project](https://liliput.mourjo.me/)).
+- **Time-boundedness**: As a rule, I put a time-cap on what I learn -- either imposed externally (like a call for papers) or a internally by myself (like [this side project](https://liliput.mourjo.me/)).
 I usually spend a couple of months on a single topic, which is not too relaxed but not too hurried either.
 Acknowledging that I only have a limited time orients my learning process to what I want to solve rather than to scour the subject matter's landscape, as I might do in a PhD.
 - **Immediately applied to something**: My goal is not to learn, but to apply what I learn to something.
-I usually have a problem or question that I am trying to answer with what I am reading.
+I have a problem or question that I am trying to answer with what I am reading.
 This also means, I do not read text books cover-to-cover, I mostly use books and papers as references to find the answer to the original question.
-When I come across topics I learnt in college, I see it in a completely different light -- as it applies to the problem at hand and with the lens of ten years of work experience.
 - **Proof of work**: As a rule, I produce an artefact of learning -- either by penning down the problem I solved or the things I learnt in the form of blog posts or talks.
-This is a critical step because it acts not only as proof of work but also because narrating what I learnt internalises the topics on a much deeper level (similar to the [Feynman Technique](https://www.colorado.edu/artssciences-advising/resource-library/life-skills/the-feynman-technique-in-academic-coaching)).
-Plus, there is the added benefit of summarizing what I learnt for me to come back to later on.
+This is a critical step because it acts not only as proof of work but also helps the learning process because narrating what I learnt internalises the topics on a much deeper level (similar to the [Feynman Technique](https://www.colorado.edu/artssciences-advising/resource-library/life-skills/the-feynman-technique-in-academic-coaching)).

 # Things I learnt in Sprints in 2024